 You may be surprised to know that the brain creates the sensation of pain.
-It is constantly taking in information through your senses, and trying to make sense of the world (no pun intended).
-Some stimuli are deemed neutral, some pleasurable, and some painful.
-Pain receptors are usually activated by stretching, tearing, heat or other sensations that would normally harm the body.
-However, the quality and intensity of these pain sensations depend a great deal on how the brain interprets the messages.
-The complex organ integrates and deciphers this information and if it decides that the stimuli are painful, it creates what you experience as pain.
+It is constantly taking in information through your senses and trying to make sense of the world (no pun intended).
+The brain considers some stimuli neutral, some pleasurable, and some painful.
+Pain receptors are usually activated by stretching, tearing, heat, or other sensations that would normally harm the body.
+However, these pain sensations’ quality and intensity depend a great deal on how the brain interprets the messages.
+The complex organ integrates and deciphers this information, and if it decides that the stimuli are painful, it creates what you experience as pain.

-Pain signals are made more or less painful in real time.
+Pain signals can be more or less painful in real-time.
 The brain can send its own signals down through the spinal cord to reduce pain sensitivity (neuroscientists call this descending inhibition).
 Likewise, the central nervous system can release its own (endogenous) opioids that bind to opioid receptors and relieve pain.
 Healthcare providers take advantage of these opioid receptors to help their patients feel less pain.
 Prescribed opioids (exogenous) bind to the body’s own opioid receptors and affect how the body senses pain.

-For short periods of time, using opioid medications to relieve pain can be very useful.
+For short periods of time, using opioid painkillers to relieve pain can be very useful.
 If the body is healing appropriately after surgery, there is no benefit to enduring intense pain.
 So using opioids for a brief time after surgery is a good use of this type of medication.
 On the other hand, using opioids for chronic lower back pain poses a potential problem.
 Over time, opioid receptors become desensitized, i.e., higher doses of the drug are needed to relieve pain.
-At the same time, what were once interpreted as neutral sensations are now interpreted by the brain to be painful sensations.
-To deal with the pain, more opioid medications are required, and the cycle continues.
-Making matters worse, people tend to become psychologically dependent on the drugs as well, leading to addiction.
+At the same time, what was once a neutral sensation, the brain now interprets as painful sensations.
+To deal with the pain, the body requires more opioid medications, and the cycle continues.
+Making matters worse, people tend to become psychologically dependent on drugs, leading to addiction.

 Resetting the system

-The knowledge that the brain creates the sensation of pain can be a great comfort to patients and a source of hope.
-Just as pain pathways were primed to be more sensitive and create severe sensations of pain, they can also be desensitized.
+The knowledge that the brain creates pain sensation can be a great comfort to patients and a source of hope.
+Just as pain pathways were primed to be more sensitive and create severe pain sensations, they can also be desensitized.
 By detoxing from opioids, the body can begin to reset itself.
 People can learn techniques to control how they perceive pain.
 Mindfulness and meditation are incredibly powerful tools for simply being with our sensations without judgment, qualification, or labels, for example.
-Over time, the brain can be retrained.
+Over time, one can retrain the brain.
 It can be taught to create less pain, to feel less pain.
 The first step is to reset the system is through an effective opioid detox.